isb-cgc/Community-Notebooks/HTAN/README.rst

 **R Notebooks/Explore_HTAN_Spatial_Cellular_Relationships.Rmd** - illustrates how to make use of HTAN Google BigQuery cell spatial tables, which contain information on cellular locations and the estimated expression of key marker proteins, based on multiplexed imaging and cell segmentation.

+**Python Notebooks/Analyzing_HTAN_spatial_data_with_BigQuery_geospatial_analytics.ipynb** -  offers examples demonstrating how Google BigQuery spatial analytics can assist in the analysis and exploration of spatial data accessible within HTAN BigQuery table

 HTAN Processing and Workflows
 -----------------------------